ranchimall/floautominer/README.md

 ### config.json

 Example configuration (for FLOCard Pool):
 **Note: Use the correct path for cgminer.exe, cgminer.conf, and minerd.exe according to your computer directory
+You can modify the time placeholder values such as (TARGET_BLOCK_INTERVAL, LOWER_INTERVAL, UPPER_INTERVAL, MAX_RUNTIME_MINUTES, COOLDOWN_SECONDS, etc.) for different testing logic but do not change the API values, Miner Pool URL unless you have a different URL with its stratum url.

 ```json
 {